I practice a research that focuses on the

-Spyros Kouvaras was recently commissioned by Valletta 2018-European Capital of Culture, to create a site specific, choreography for the project Kazin Barokk of Elli Papakonstantinou and ODC Ensemble, at Notre Dame Gate in Malta.
+In July 2018, he was commissioned by Valletta 2018-European Capital of Culture, to create a site specific, choreography for the project Kazin Barokk of Elli Papakonstantinou and ODC Ensemble, at Notre Dame Gate in Malta.

-In March 2019, his work «OPUS I # temporality», will be performed and exhibited at CICA Museum in South Korea, in the frame of the collective exhibition, Abstract Mind.
+In March 2019, his work «OPUS I # temporality», has been performed and exhibited at CICA Museum in South Korea, in the frame of the collective exhibition, Abstract Mind.

 Spyros Kouvaras is selected, contemporary artist, of the International Network, Pépinières Européennes and he also collaborates with the art@CMS, an artistic program of the CERN Experiment in Switzerland and with the National Museum of Contemporary Art in Athens as well.

 BIBLIOGRAPHY (presentation of S. Kouvaras’ works in art editions)

 4. PEPINIERES EUROPEENNES 2015 – PARK IN PROGRESS PROJECT